Foundation Degree and Bachelor of Art in Theology Mission and Evangelism

 What do people do after this course?

 Graduates on this course have an excellent track record in finding employment in Christian or charity sectors, becoming church leaders or furthering their academic careers in Theology.
-The Light Project College has approved avenues for our graduates to complete a full Bachelor’s Degree with several universities. ‘ Click here for more info.
+The Light College has approved avenues for our graduates to complete postgraduate study.

 Apply – Open Days or Visit

 Current fees are significantly lower than the standard University fees.
-This is made possible by the support of a committed group of people who are adamant that the gospel makes sense to people around us and who want the church to equip its evangelists
+This is made possible by the support of a committed group of people who are convicted about the gospel making sense to people around us and who want the church to equip its evangelists.
+For 2019 fees contact email@example.com

 The Light Project does run a bursary for students who would struggle to meet these fees and this is ‘means-tested’ meaning it will vary according to your income